oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_multitenant_lifecycle_automation/em_multitenant_lifecycle_automation.md

 ![](images/2b44dd4c41f594cddd9adc74dd193297.jpg)

-## Lab 6: Administrative setup for PDB-as-a-Service (Private Cloud)
+## Step 6: Administrative setup for PDB-as-a-Service (Private Cloud)

 Previous exercises demonstrated the process of requesting PDBs using available service templates as performed by a Self-Service user.
 In this section, we will see the Administrative setup for PDBaaS.